-(d) The disposition of any segregated surplus established under the provisions of section 6-426.
+(d) The disposition of any segregated surplus established under section 6-426.

 (e) The disposition of any obligations or liabilities.

-2. Such plan and resolution shall be submitted to the superintendent at least fifteen days prior to the members' meeting at which action of members is to be taken.
+2. Such plan and resolution shall be submitted to the deputy director at least fifteen days prior to the members' meeting at which action of members is to be taken.

-3. If the plan of conversion provides for no adjustment in the accounts of members and all obligations and liabilities are to be assumed by the federal association, the superintendent's approval of the plan of conversion shall not be required.
+3. If the plan of conversion provides for no adjustment in the accounts of members and all obligations and liabilities are to be assumed by the federal association, the deputy director's approval of the plan of conversion shall not be required.

-4. If the plan of conversion adjusts values of any type of capital, or if the association has a segregated surplus, such plan of conversion shall be subject to the approval of the superintendent.
-Approval shall be given in such case if the superintendent finds that the plan is equitable and protects the rights of all persons affected, including such contingent interests as theretofore may have been created in the segregated surplus, if any.
+4. If the plan of conversion adjusts values of any type of capital, or if the association has a segregated surplus, such plan of conversion shall be subject to the approval of the deputy director.
+Approval shall be given in such case if the deputy director finds that the plan is equitable and protects the rights of all persons affected, including such contingent interests as theretofore may have been created in the segregated surplus, if any.

-5. After receipt of such approval from the superintendent, if required, the plan of conversion may be submitted at an annual or special meeting of the members.
-The plan will be adopted upon receiving, in the affirmative, fifty-one per cent or more of the total number of votes which all members of the association are entitled to cast.
-A report of proceedings at such meeting, certified by the president or a vice president and attested by the secretary, shall be filed promptly with the superintendent.
+5. After receipt of such approval from the deputy director, if required, the plan of conversion may be submitted at an annual or special meeting of the members.
+The plan will be adopted on receiving, in the affirmative, fifty-one percent or more of the total number of votes that all members of the association are entitled to cast.
+A report of proceedings at the meeting, certified by the president or a vice president and attested by the secretary, shall be filed promptly with the deputy director.

-7. Upon receipt of a federal charter, the association shall file promptly with the superintendent and the corporation commission either a copy of said charter or a certificate of the appropriate federal officer setting forth the facts concerning the issuance of such charter and upon recording said charter in the same manner as is required for the association's articles of incorporation, the association shall cease to be a state chartered association.
+7. On receipt of a federal charter, the association shall file promptly with the deputy director and the corporation commission either a copy of said charter or a certificate of the appropriate federal officer setting forth the facts concerning the issuance of such charter and on recording said charter in the same manner as is required for the association's articles of incorporation, the association shall cease to be a state chartered association.